Scar Tissue Release: MSTR® – relief for scars & muscles

 - Restriction of normal activities due to physical limitations

-- e.g. difficulty in doing abdominal exercises with abdominal scar tissue
+- e.g. difficulty in doing core exercises with abdominal scar tissue

 - Dysesthesia/Dysaesthesia – an abnormal unpleasant sensation/strange sensation due to nerve-damage